 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-3) Click the Update button next to a flagged display driver to automatically download and install the correct version of this driver (you can do this with the FREE version).
+3) Click the Update button next to the flagged video driver and/or monitor driver to automatically download and install the correct version of that driver (you can do this with the FREE version).

-4) Restart your computer and check to see if your Windows 10 can detect the second monitor.
+4) Restart your computer and check to see if Windows 10 can now detect your second monitor.

-Please feel free to leave your comment below if you have any questions, thanks.
+Please feel free to leave your comment below if you have any questions.